Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/creating-managing-s3-buckets.md

    {"enabled": true, "base_path": "/buckets/", ...}
    ```

-1. To change the setting, run the {% include qq.html command="s3_modify_settings" %} and specify the new default bucket directory prefix.
+1. To change the setting, run the {% include qq.html command="s3_modify_settings" %} command and specify the new default bucket directory prefix.
 In the following example, we specify `/buckets`.

    ```bash
    $ qq s3_modify_settings \